linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 # Angel Investors

 Angel investors are wealthy individuals or families.
 They can invest on their own or through angel networks, such as Tech Coast Angels, Keiretsu Forum, or CommonAngels.
 These networks match angels to entrepreneurs.
 The networks thus diversify angels' portfolios and broaden due diligence.
 Angels typically invest at the earliest stages of business development; they are often the first infusion of capital after the founders.
-They commonly invest between  $50,000 and$ 100,000, though the amount can vary considerably.
+They commonly invest between  \$50,000 and\$ 100,000, though the amount can vary considerably.

 <table><tr><td>Private Equity</td><td>Approach</td></tr><tr><td>Angels</td><td>Wealthy individuals or families who provide funding at the very earliest stages of start-ups in exchange for equity or convertible debt positions.</td></tr><tr><td>Venture capital</td><td>Professionally managed money that provides funding for start-ups in exchange for equity.
 They are organized as independent venture funds or corporate venture capital to invest in all stages of start-up development: seed capital, early stage, and late stage.
 Venture capital can specialize in one industry or invest across industries.</td></tr><tr><td>Leveraged buyout</td><td>Investment firms that use an equity position levered by a large debt position to purchase mature, often publicly traded companies with the intent of improving their operations, governance, and financial positions.
 A management buyout is a one-off transaction similar to a leveraged buyout but conducted by the management team of the acquired company.</td></tr><tr><td>Growth capital</td><td>Minority equity investments in companies that need capital to expand operations.</td></tr><tr><td>Mezzanine capital</td><td>Subordinated debt (often convertible) or preferred stock investments, which are used to support growth of start-ups and other private equity investments.</td></tr></table>